The Curtiss America

 Escorted by county sheriff personnel, the plane was transported by trailer to the boat launch at Hammondsport’s Depot Park.

-There the America was reassembled, launched and towed several hundred feet down the shoreline to a special site where it would receive final preparation
+There the America was reassembled, launched and towed several hundred feet down the shoreline to a special site where it would receive final preparation for flight.

 On September 15, to the delight of many hundreds of spectators, the America was again brought around to the Depot Park area for its christening ceremony.
 Strikingly beautiful with its crimson paint and impressive size, it was thrilling just to see in on the water.
 After the ceremony, pilots Jim Poel and Lee Sackett treated those assembled to an extensive water taxiing demonstration back and forth across the head of the lake, with ample opportunity for photos.